mobinasri/flagger/README.md

 ## Evaluating dual/diploid assemblies with Flagger

 ### Overview
 Here is a description of a read-based pipeline that can detect different types of mis-assemblies in a draft dual/diploid assembly. (*What is a dual assembly?
 Read [this page](https://lh3.github.io/2021/10/10/introducing-dual-assembly)*).
 The core component of this pipeline is [**Flagger**](https://github.com/mobinasri/flagger/tree/main/docs/flagger).
-Flagger recieves the read alignments to a draft diploid assembly, detects anomalies in read coverage along the assembly and partition the assembly into 4 main components; erroneous, (falsely) duplicated, haploid (correctly assembled) and collapsed.
+Flagger recieves the read alignments to a draft diploid assembly, detects anomalies in read coverage along the assembly and partitions the assembly into 4 main components; erroneous, (falsely) duplicated, haploid (correctly assembled) and collapsed.